VovaMind/KnowledgeBase/2024/engineering_management_book.md

-# Engineering management for the rest of us
+# Engineering management for the rest of us, points

 ## Your team